nichol7s/timelines-site/airarticles.md

 1.1.1.6.20.
 2009 - Tang

-1.1.1.6.21.
-2010 - Tuberculosis contact investigation in low prevalence countries: a European consensus CGM Erkens, M Kamphorst, I Abubakar, GH Bothamley… - 2010 - Eur Respiratory Soc Contact investigation to identify individuals with tuberculosis and latent infection with Mycobacterium tuberculosis is an important component of tuberculosis control in low tuberculosis incidence countries.
-This document provides evidence-based and best-practice … Cited by 273 Related articles All 18 versions

-1.1.1.6.22.
-2004 - Yu, I.T., Li, Y., Wong, T.W., Tam, W., Chan, A.T., Lee, J.H., Leung, D.Y. and Ho, T., 2004, Evidence of airborne transmission of the severe acute respiratory syndrome virus.
-N Engl J Med.,350:1731-1739.

 1.1.1.6.23.
 2009 - Johnson GR  and Morawska L. 2009.
 “The Mechanism of Breath Aerosol Formation.”
 Journal of Aerosol Medicine and Pulmonary Drug Delivery 22 (3): 229–237. doi:10.1089/jamp.2008.0720.